RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>16</sup> How much better [is it] to get wisdom than gold! and to get understanding rather to be chosen than silver!
 <sup>17</sup> The highway of the upright [is] to depart from evil: he that keepeth his way preserveth his soul.
 <sup>18</sup> Pride [goeth] before destruction, and an haughty spirit before a fall.
-<sup>19</sup> Better [it is to be] of an humble spirit with the lowly , than to divide the spoil with the proud.
+<sup>19</sup> Better [it is to be] of an humble spirit with the lowly, than to divide the spoil with the proud.
 <sup>20</sup> He that handleth a matter wisely shall find good: and whoso trusteth in the LORD, happy [is] he.
 <sup>21</sup> The wise in heart shall be called prudent: and the sweetness of the lips increaseth learning.
 <sup>22</sup> Understanding [is] a wellspring of life unto him that hath it: but the instruction of fools [is] folly.
 <sup>23</sup> The heart of the wise teacheth his mouth, and addeth learning to his lips.
-<sup>24</sup> Pleasant words [are as] an honeycomb , sweet to the soul, and health to the bones.
+<sup>24</sup> Pleasant words [are as] an honeycomb, sweet to the soul, and health to the bones.
 <sup>25</sup> There is a way that seemeth right unto a man, but the end thereof [are] the ways of death.
 <sup>26</sup> He that laboureth laboureth for himself; for his mouth craveth it of him.
 <sup>27</sup> An ungodly man diggeth up evil: and in his lips [there is] as a burning fire.